Subscribe to our news letter

 Retail media's core value proposition rests on measurement: the ability to prove that an ad impression drove a product purchase.
 Closed-loop attribution connects ad exposure to in-store or online purchase within the same ecosystem, eliminating the guesswork inherent in traditional digital advertising.

 However, measurement remains the industry's most significant challenge.
 According to Forrester's State of Retail Media 2025, 86% of commerce media decision-makers in North America and Europe say strengthening measurement and attribution is a high or critical priority (Forrester, 2025).
+A Skai/Stratably survey of 166 retail media advertisers found incrementality is now the single biggest measurement challenge, cited by 75% of advertisers, even as only 15% describe themselves as very or extremely effective at measuring retail media performance and about seven in ten say they met or exceeded their 2025 goals (Skai/Stratably 2026 State of Retail Media Measurement and Incrementality).
 The gap between what retail media promises (closed-loop measurement) and what most networks actually deliver (last-click attribution within limited windows) is the single largest source of advertiser frustration.

-Incrementality testing -- using holdout groups and matched market experiments to isolate the true lift from advertising -- is emerging as the standard for sophisticated retail media measurement.
-For detailed ROAS benchmarks across platforms and ad formats, see our guide to retail media benchmarks 2026.
+Incrementality testing, using holdout groups and matched market experiments to isolate the true lift from advertising, is emerging as the standard for sophisticated retail media measurement.
+For detailed ROAS benchmarks across platforms and ad formats, see our guide to ROAS benchmarks by platform and ad format.

 Data Privacy and Compliance